BitEscrow/escrow-sdk/README.md

 ## How to Use

-Below is a step-by-step guide through the protocol.
-This guide follows a live demo that you can run yourself.
+Below is a step-by-step guide on how to use the protocol in an example scenario.
+This guide includes a live demo that you can run on your own machine, with no special software required.

 To run the demo, simply clone this repository, then run the following commands:

 ```sh
 npm install           # Install all package dependencies.